 Many chronic medical patients need to have a slight adjustment in their daily care.
 Mobile integrated healthcare allows physicians to communicate directly with staff in the field.
 In this way, patients no longer need to be brought to the physician.

-With modern technology, we can bring the physician to them.
+With modern technology, we can bring physicians to them.

 Forward-thinking technology like Julota allows community paramedics access to all relevant health information.
 Communication is essential when caring for a patient.